Pomegranate: a “cool” fruit

-The pomegranate, which is indigenous to Iran, was known in Ancient Rome as «malum punicum», which means «Carthaginian apple».
-Appreciated as much for its sparkling red arils (pulp encased seeds) as for its sweet-tart flavour, the pomegranate is refreshing, low in calories, rich in potassium and full of antioxidants.
+In Ancient Rome, where it was known as «malum punicum», which means «Carthaginian apple», it was appreciated as much for its sparkling red arils (pulp encased seeds) as for its sweet-tart flavour.

-Immerse the fruit in a bowl of water and separate the sections with your fingers, to free the arils from the membranes: the denser arils will sink to the bottom, while the much lighter membrane will float to the top.
-You can add pomegranates to all sorts of salads.
+Put the fruit in a bowl of water and separate the sections to remove the seeds; as these are heavier than water, they will sink to the bottom while the lighter membrane will float to the top.